nxmyxxn/CS151-GroupUp/README.md

   [Link to UML diagrams](https://github.com/nxmyxxn/CS151-GroupUp/blob/8f3f47d045004c48dd663e8f9beba15b6ea77914/updated%20diagrams/README.md)

 - **Functionality**
   > This application will allow users to create schedules, edit personal schedules, and view group schedules in one place.
 Creating a personal schedule will involve a user going to a schedule creation page and checking boxes on a table representing their availabilities over a week.
 Later, the user can view created personal schedules.
 Creating a group schedule will involve initializing the schedule name and adding user personal schedules.
 Before adding any users, the group schedule will only show the numerical availability scores from their own schedule.
 Any users added will add to the availability scores at the corresponding times and days.
-Added users can also view these schedules, but do not have the option to add users.
+Added users can also view these schedules, but do not have the option to add users, delete users, or delete the schedule.
 In addition, on other panels users can see their account information and all panels have a button to log out, which will bring the user back to the initial welcome page.

 - **Operations for each user**
   > **Student/ Co-workers**